19 April 2018

 28 April 1936 Courier News

-Much like other similar establishments in Hillsborough, we can assume that the Dance Hall served food and non-alcoholic refreshment, held dances and was available for private functions.
+Much like other similar establishments in Hillsborough, the Dance Hall served food and non-alcoholic refreshment, held dances, and was available for private functions.
 The boarding house behind the hall, whose thirteen rooms each had two beds, catered mostly to summer boarders.
-Catherine Venis was one of the first proprietors in Hillsborough to apply for a beer license when they became available in 1933, and it was likely at this time that the name of the establishment was changed to Venis Tavern.
+Catherine Venis was one of the first proprietors in Hillsborough to apply for a beer license when they became available in 1933, and it is likely that the name of the establishment was changed to Venis Tavern at this time.

 12 June 1941 Courier News

-The couple continued to run the tavern for the next two decades, somehow finding the time to raise a large family whose progeny became ubiquitous in Hillsborough for decades.
+The couple continued to run the tavern for the better part of the next 20 years, somehow finding the time to raise a large family whose progeny became ubiquitous in Hillsborough for decades.

 17 June 1963 Courier News

-At some point between 1955 and 1958, the business was acquired by Albert "Slim" Everett and the name was changed to Dachsund Tavern.
-The tavern was sold again around 1975, likely to its final owner William Tepper.
-The name was changed once again to Billy Jack's - but was also known in the 1980s as Players Assembly Tavern.
-Many Hillsboroughians recall being served their first underage drink here in the 70s and 80s, and it wouldn't have been a shock to see Doris Duke at the pool table.
+At some point between 1958 and 1959, the establishment was acquired by Albert "Slim" Everett, and the name was changed to Dachsund Tavern.
+The tavern was sold again around 1975, likely to its final owner, William Tepper.
+The name was changed once again to Billy Jack's, but it was also known in the 1980s as Players Assembly Tavern.
+Many Hillsboroughians recall being served their first underage drink here in the '70s and '80s, and it wouldn't have been a shock to see Doris Duke at the pool table.

 1979 Aerial View